bootc-image-builder

 ๐ Build configโ

-A build config is a Toml (or JSON) file with customizations for the resulting image.
-The config file is mapped into the container directory to /config.toml
+A build config is a TOML (or JSON) file with customizations for the resulting image.
+The config file is mapped into the container directory to /config.toml.
+The customizations are specified under a customizations object.

 As an example, let's show how you can add a user to the image: